-- Registration is easy and you can complete by phone or online. - You can pick the program that is right for you including phone coaching, web coaching, or individual services. - We offer positive, supportive messages, and want you to succeed.
+- Registration is easy and you can complete by phone or online. - You can pick the program that is right for you including phone coaching or online tools. - We offer positive, supportive messages, and want you to succeed.
 We won't pressure you or put you down. - You can increase your chance of success.
 It is free, confidential, and works two to three times better than quitting alone.